dachiefjustice/vm-vulnlab/README.md

 ## ⚠️Security Warning⚠️
 This VM contains lots of vulnerable software!
 You're responsible for your own security, don't get yourself or your organization pwned with this VM!
 This project takes the following security precautions:
-- Avoids automatically starting intentionally vulnerable software
+- Avoids auto-starting intentionally vulnerable software
-- Uses a private Virtualbox network without port forwarding
+- Uses a private Virtualbox network without port forwarding (so the VM acts as a network security boundary)
 - Vulnerable applications listen on `127.0.0.1` rather than `0.0.0.0`

 For another layer of protection, disconnect from the network while running them (an internet connection is needed to set up the applications).